-Houston Hospital Malpractice Lawyer
+Houston Hospital Negligence Lawyer

-Written by: Hastings Law Firm | Reviewed by: Tommy Hastings | Updated: May 6, 2026
+Written by: Hastings Law Firm | Reviewed by: Tommy Hastings | Updated: July 27, 2026

 What You Should Know About Medical Facility Negligence Claims in Houston:

-A Healthcare Focused Law Firm
+A Healthcare Injury Focused Law Firm

 When a hospital stay ends in unexpected harm, the experience can leave you questioning everything.
 You trusted the facility, the staff, and the system to keep you or your loved one safe.
 Now you may be dealing with a worsening condition, mounting medical bills, and the unsettling feeling that something went wrong.
 That feeling is sometimes called the “White Coat Effect,” the deep-seated conditioning that tells us not to question medical professionals, even when the evidence of a mistake is staring us in the face.